 What will I be studying in HIGHER?

-Higher music consists of three compulsory units and one added value unit.
-The final assessment consists of performing to an examiner and sitting a question paper based on concepts covered in the course.
+Higher music consists of three components.
+The final assessment consists of performing to an examiner and sitting a question paper based on concepts covered in the course as well as a composing assignment.

 PERFORMING